danfuzz/samizdat/doc/library-guide/Value.md

 Checks for equality, using the total order of values.
 Returns `value` if the two given values are identical.
 Otherwise returns void.

+This works by first checking the types of the two values.
+If they are different, this returns void immediately.
+Otherwise, this calls `totEq` on the two arguments.
+In the latter case, this function doesn't "trust" a non-void return value of `totEq` and always returns the given `value` argument, per se, to represent logical-true.

 **Syntax Note:** Used in the translation of `expression \== expression` forms.

 #### `ge(value, other) <> logic`